thefLink/thefLink.github.io/EggHunter.md

 This assignment was about creating an Egghunter shellcode.

 An Egghunter shellcode is used in situations in which you are not sure where exactly your shellcode was placed.
+However you managed to redirect the IP to a smaller shellcode which contains the egghunter shellcode.
 The idea is that the egghunter scans the memory for the occurence of a specific value ( the egg ) and jumps to the shellcode that is placed behind the egg.

 ## Shellcode